 How does a transitioning youth get started?

-Students may apply to become a DVRS client up to two years prior to exiting the secondary school system.
-Before that time, once a student turns 14, DVRS counselors, upon request, can provide consultations to the student, his or her parents, and the student's school.
-Such consultations could consist of providing information about DVRS, vocational planning, and the disability-related services that may benefit the student.
+Students may apply to become a DVRS client at age 14 and receive Pre-Employment Transition Services.
 School districts typically make the referral to DVRS although students of age or others on the student's behalf may do so as well.
 Learn more about the Steps in the DVRS Process.

 Can students receive services from both DVRS and DDD?